pip-services/pip-services-docs/content/en/node/expressions/tokenizers/generic/symbol_root_node.md

 ---
 type: docs
-title: "SymbolNode"
+title: "SymbolRootNode"
-linkTitle: "SymbolNode"
+linkTitle: "SymbolRootNode"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    This class is a special case of a *SymbolNode*.
+    This class is a special case of *SymbolNode*.
 A *SymbolRootNode* object has no symbol of its own, but has children that represent all possible symbols.
 ---

 **Extends**: [SymbolNode](../symbol_node)

 ### Description
-TODO: add description
+The SymbolRootNode class is a special case of *SymbolNode*.
+A *SymbolRootNode* object has no symbol of its own, but has children that represent all possible symbols.

 ### Constructors
 Creates and initializes a root node.